 There shall be no discharge of floating solids or visible foam in other than trace amounts.
 There shall be no discharge of visible films of oil, globules of oil, grease or solids in or on the water, or coatings on stream banks.

-Samples taken in compliance with the monitoring requirements specified above shall be taken at the discharge from the final treatment unit prior to the receiving stream.
+In addition, samples taken in compliance with the monitoring requirements specified above shall be taken at the discharge from the final treatment unit prior to the receiving stream.
+The sample point shall be clearly marked by the facility if it is not at the final outfall location.
+There shall be no flow from any source into the piping system after the sample point and prior to the final outfall.